Pocket LOOX

 Pocket LOOX was a series of Pocket PC-based personal digital assistants (PDAs) and navigation systems developed by Fujitsu Siemens.
 It was discontinued in 2007.

 Product comparison charts

 Fujitsu Siemens Pocket LOOX PDAs

-Pocket LOOX 600 was a first PDA by Fujitsu Siemens, and HTC, released in 2002.
-It had a built-in Bluetooth module and two expansion slots, SD/MMC and CF. Fujitsu Siemens later released GPRS expansion module that provides mobile phone functionality.
+Pocket LOOX 600 was the first PDA by Fujitsu Siemens and HTC, released in 2002.
+It had a built-in Bluetooth module and two expansion slots, SD/MMC and CF. Fujitsu Siemens later released a GPRS expansion module that provides mobile phone functionality.